 14. Mard Ko Dard Nahi Hota

 The film has made at a lot of noise at international film festivals and hasn’t even opened in its home country yet, except the MAMI.
 ‘MKDNH’ is the story of Surya, a boy with a rare disorder called Congenital Insensitivity to pain (Google it later, as the film says) because of which he literally cannot feel any damage being inflicted upon his body.
-His only weakness: Dehydration.
-To add to the mix, the boy has grown up on a generous dose of the potboiler brand of Bollywood action cinema from the 80s, and martial arts movies from the east, the likes of which are considered cult classics now.
+His only weakness is dehydration.
+To add to the mix, the boy has grown up on a generous dose of the potboiler brand of Bollywood action cinema from the 80s and martial arts movies from the East, the likes of which are considered cult classics now.
 I honestly would have found the film completely ridiculous at points had I not been completely blown over by Bala’s confidence in what he was doing.
-That confidence is infectious, and you are quickly sucked into the quirky, slo-mo world that the director creates in the form of Surya’s imagination, populated with black and white flashbacks (life recaps), over-the-top sequences, and action that would make a healthy big budget Bollywood production shy away.
-For what you get, MKDNH is wholly and completely enjoyable, and if there is one thing that the film promises, it’s that you would be entertained.
+That confidence is infectious, and you are quickly sucked into the quirky, slo-mo world that the director creates in the form of Surya’s imagination, populated with black-and-white flashbacks (life recaps), over-the-top sequences and action that would make a healthy big-budget Bollywood production shy away.
+From what you get, MKDNH is wholly and completely enjoyable, and if there is one thing that the film promises, it’s that you will be entertained.

 13. Tikli and Laxmi Bomb